The Emerging Skillstech Landscape

 A new report from Northeastern University called Understanding the Emerging Skillstech Landscape reviews the "explosion of providers of 'skillstech' tools and the ongoing dialogue about skills frameworks in the policy world."

 Northeastern spent a year doing research, demos, and interviews for the report.
-The goal: to define the skillstech landscape, examine how it's changing, and identify what interested stakeholders should be thinking about.
+The goal: to define the skills intelligence landscape, examine how it's changing, and identify what interested stakeholders should be thinking about.

 One topic the report addresses is Integration, the No. 1 frustration in HR technology.